wp-plugins/participants-database/readme.txt

 * both front-end and back-end versions of the forms
 * shortcode for inserting a configurable sign-up short form into WordPress pages, posts, etc.
 * shortcode for inserting a full-length form for people to fill out and maintain their own records
+* shortcode for displaying the list on the site
 * email notification and confirmation with secure individual access link
 * searchable, sortable record listings in the WordPress admin
 * many form elements to choose from including dropdowns, checkboxes, radio buttons, image upload, etc.